Harshitn1995/Jarvis/docs/README/segments.md

 >
 > ----------------
 >
-> With WebEngage, you can identify the most reachable channel _(be it Push, In-app, SMS, Web Push, On-site Notification or Email)_ for a particular segment and create personalised campaigns accordingly!
+> With Jarvis, you can identify the most reachable channel _(be it Push, In-app, SMS, Web Push, On-site Notification or Email)_ for a particular segment and create personalised campaigns accordingly!

 Benefits of Segmenting your Userbase